Tal144155/ShareSphere---Web/README.md

 ## running the application

-- download the repository to your computer
+- Download the repository to your computer
-- changeg the directory in terminal to SahreSphere (there has been a typo in the name 😅)
+- Changeg the directory in terminal to SahreSphere (there has been a typo in the name 😅)
 - Install dependencies (for running the app) using **npm install**
 - Install react-router-dom by typing **npm install react-router-dom**
-- run the app using **npm start**
+- Run the app using **npm start**
+- In order to run the tests write **npm test**

 ## About the app: